-- 1. Expand early alert to identify eligible students and provide academic support earlier. - 2.
-Create success networks that connect students with peer support, mentors, tutors, advisors, and counselors that focus on the specific needs of various student populations including those in the GROW (Grizzly Renewal Opportunity Workshop) program. - 3.
-Form an inclusive task force to identify the optimal advising structure and model for implementation across all schools.
-This evaluation should particularly emphasize the integration of first-year, faculty, and professional advising within the schools, as well as the incorporation of peer mentoring into the overall advising process; partner with IT on enterprise advising technology solutions.
+- 1. Expand early alert to identify eligible students and provide academic support earlier. - Create success networks that connect students with peer support, mentors, tutors, advisors and counselors that focus on the specific needs of various student populations including those in the Grizzly Renewal Opportunity Workshop program. - Form an inclusive task force to identify the optimal advising structure and model for implementation across all schools.
+This evaluation should particularly emphasize the integration of first-year students, faculty and professional advising within the schools, as well as the incorporation of peer mentoring into the overall advising process advising process and partnering with information technology on enterprise advising technology solutions.